-If your child was born in Québec, you do not need to file an application in order to receive the child assistance payment.
-Your newborn will be registered automatically when you declare the birth to the Directeur de l'état civil.
+If your child was born in Québec, you do not need to file an application in order to receive the Family Allowance.
+Your newborn will be registered automatically when vou declare the birth to the Directeur de l'état civil.
 Retraite Québec will contact you in the weeks following your child's birth.

-However, if your child was adopted or was born outside Québec even though you live in Québec, you must file an application with Retraite Québec in order to receive the child assistance payment.
-You can use the Application for Child Assistance Payments online service or download the Application for Child Assistance Payments from its website.
+However, if your child was adopted or was born outside Québec even though you live in Québec, you must file an application with Retraite Québec in order to receive the Family Allowance payment.
+You can use the Application for Family Allowance online service or download the form from the Retraite Québec website.